Amenability notions of hypergroups and some applications to locally compact groups: Acknowledgements

 \section{Acknowledgements}

 This research was supported by a Ph.D.
-Dean's Scholarship at University of Saskatchewan and a Postdoctoral Fellowship form the Fields Institute For Research In Mathematical Sciences and University of Waterloo.
+Dean's Scholarship at University of Saskatchewan and a Postdoctoral Fellowship form the Fields Institute and University of Waterloo.
 These supports are gratefully acknowledged.
-The author also would like to express his deep gratitude to Yemon Choi, Ebrahim Samei, and Nico Spronk for several constructive discussions and suggestions which improved the paper significantly.
-The author also thanks Nico Spronk for directing him to \cite{zw-the}, Ajit Singh for directing him to \cite{singh-segal, singh-Dtikin, singh-mem}, and Jason Crann for directing him to \cite{izu}.
+The author also would like to express his deep gratitude to Yemon Choi, Ajit Iqbal Singh, Ebrahim Samei, and Nico Spronk for several constructive discussions and suggestions which improved the paper significantly.
+The author also thanks Nico Spronk for directing him to \cite{zw-the}, Ajit Iqbal Singh for directing him to \cite{singh-mem}, and Jason Crann for directing him to \cite{izu}.